Sell-side report best practices & examples

 Q&A workflows

 Ideals’ Q&A workflows streamline communication by assigning roles like question submitters, answer coordinators, experts, and approvers.
-Administrators can customize workflows, set question limits, and auto-assign queries to experts based on categories.
+Administrators can customize workflows, set question limits, and auto-assign queries to experts by category.
 This ensures efficient, organized, and secure collaboration, with full control over access and visibility for all participants.

 Ideals’ Q&A workflow preview with roles like question submitter, answer coordinator, expert, and answer approver.